 Organic mulches and high residue no-till for collard production in Alabama

-2. To compare a legume and a non-legume as high-residue summer cover crops for no-till production of collards and the interaction of cover crop and mulch type on assessment parameters.
+2. To compare sorghum-sudangrass and a high biomass legume as high-residue cover crops for no-till production of collards and the interaction of cover crop and mulch type on assessment parameters.

-Mulches and cover crops were evaluated in terms of weed control, percent ground cover, nutrient content, soil moisture status and crop yields.
+Mulches and cover crops will be evaluated in terms of weed control, percent ground cover, decomposition and nutrient release rates of mulches and summer cover crops, changes in soil chemical and physical properties, soil moisture status and crop yields.

 Impacts and Contributions/Outcomes